kddubey/cappr/docs/source/select_a_language_model.rst

    print(pred)
    # too long

-CAPPr is currently only compatible with `/v1/completions`_ models (because we can request log-probabilities of tokens in an *inputted* string). **OpenAI will deprecate all instruct models on January 4, 2024**, leaving only ``davinci-002`` and ``babbage-002`` (weak, non-instruction-trained models) to be compatible with CAPPr.
-While ``gpt-3.5-turbo-instruct`` is compatible with `/v1/completions`_, this model doesn't support `echo=True, logprobs=1` since October 5, 2023.
+CAPPr is currently only compatible with `/v1/completions`_ models where log-probabilities of *inputted* tokens can be requested, via `echo=True, logprobs=1`.
+On January 4, 2024, OpenAI will deprecate all of these models except ``davinci-002`` and ``babbage-002``—weak, non-instruction-trained models.
+While ``gpt-3.5-turbo-instruct`` is compatible with `/v1/completions`_, this model stopped supporting `echo=True, logprobs=1` on October 5, 2023.
 So CAPPr can't support this model.

 .. _/v1/completions: https://platform.openai.com/docs/models/model-endpoint-compatibility

 .. warning:: Currently, :mod:`cappr.openai.classify` must repeat the ``prompt`` for
              however many completions there are.
-So if your prompt is long and your completions are short, you may end up spending much more with CAPPr.
+So if your prompt is long and you have many completions, you may end up spending much more with CAPPr.
              (:mod:`cappr.huggingface.classify` and :mod:`cappr.llama_cpp.classify` do
              not repeat the prompt because they cache its representation.)